-Most expats will have driven in France on their holidays so will know what to expect before they move to Grenoble, driving in the old city is relatively easy although there are a few streets off limits to cars.
-All expats who are EU citizens can drive in France using their national driving license and since March 2013; all drivers must carry a breathalyser in their vehicles.
+Most expats will have driven in France on their holidays.
+Driving in the old city is relatively easy although there are a few streets off limits to cars.
+All expats who are EU citizens can drive in France using their national driving license.
+Since March 2013, all drivers must carry a breathalyser in their vehicles.

 Currency Conversion If moving To Grenoble

 The official currency in France is the euro (€).
-One euro is divided into 100 cents.
-Most credit and debit cards are accepted in France and ATMs can easily be found across the city.
-There is a good selection of local and international banks and opening a bank account is a simple and straightforward process.
+Most credit and debit cards are accepted in France.
+There is a good selection of local and international banks.
+Opening a bank account is a simple and straightforward process.